Saved by the Bell: The New Class: Cast changes

 The show was notable for its cast changes.
 Each season featured one to three cast changes.
-The constant changes made it confusing for new viewers who were not watching the show from the start as cast members would come and go without any real explanation, and presumably contributed to lower ratings as the seasons progressed.

 After the initial criticism of the first season of The New Class as essentially being a poor copy of the original series, the producers changed a number of elements of the show for the second season.
 Robert Sutherland Telfer, Isaac Lidsky, and Bonnie Russavage were all fired.
 Three new characters were introduced for the 1994–95 season.
 Brian Keller (Christian Oliver) became the new transfer student from Switzerland, Bobby Wilson (Spankee Rodgers) was the newest cool kid, and Rachel Meyers (Sarah Lancaster) was the school's fashion expert and shopaholic.
 Lancaster had previously appeared as Rachel in a single episode of the first season of the series.

 The writers also invited back original cast member Dustin Diamond as Screech for the show's second season, as he became available after the cancellation of Saved by the Bell: The College Years.
 Providing continuity, Screech returned to Bayside High to work as Mr. Belding's assistant as part of a work/study program and also help build a bridge between the two series.
 Screech ended up remaining for the rest of the show's run, with very little mention being made throughout the story of his continued enrollment at California University.
 Further, the show's sets were redesigned to change the appearance of Bayside from that of the original series and Mr. Belding was given a new office.

 Prior to Season 3 cast members Bianca Lawson, Christian Oliver and Spankee Rodgers left the show, and three new characters were brought on.
 Schemer Ryan Parker (Richard Lee Jackson), lively and outspoken cheerleader Maria Lopez (Samantha Esteban, then credited as Samantha Becker), and fashion-conscious R.J.
 "Hollywood" Collins (Salim Grant) were transfers from Valley High School.